 Computer skills are another requirement.
 Proficiencies in Microsoft Word and Excel are typically necessary in the medical credentialing field, as is experience working with database management systems.
 The ability to type and enter data quickly, at a rate of around 50 words per minute, is also highly desirable.

 Absolutely.
 Credentialing specialists need to be highly organized and have meticulous attention to detail.
 These professionals are responsible for the accuracy and completeness of medical facilities’ records.
 If they make mistakes, insurance companies may withhold payment or practitioners may lose their admitting privilege to hospitals.

 But medical credentialing specialists do much more than just update databases, write reports and submit paperwork.
 They also spend significant portions of their time communicating with healthcare staff, medical practitioners, fellow healthcare administrators, institutions of higher education and government officials.
 Therefore, excellent verbal and written communication skills are crucial.

-Equally important is emotional intelligence.
-A medical credentialing specialist interacts with a wide range of personalities and professions, from first-year technicians to a hospital’s chief of staff.
+A medical credentialing specialist also interacts with a wide range of personalities and professions, from first-year technicians to a hospital’s chief of staff.
 The ability to control one’s own emotions, understand people’s motivations and deal with others diplomatically are key attributes every credentialing specialist should have.